ybonnetain/react-native-cryptography/README.md

 Important notes: On iOS, this is not a library project - see installation instructions

-- iOS: It uses `CryptoSwift`
+- iOS `CryptoSwift`

-- Android: !TODO!
-It uses `BouncyCastle` !TODO!
+- Android `BouncyCastle` !TODO finish md5 and sha256!

 ## Cryptographic functions